MechaBay

 Mobile Suit Gundam

-Yoshikazu Yasuhiko did the character designs and Kunio Okawara was responsible for the mechanical designs, including the titular giant robot, the RX-78-2 Gundam.
+Yasuhiko Yoshikazu did the character designs and Okawara Kunio was responsible for the mechanical designs, including the titular giant robot, the RX-78-2 Gundam.

 The series was later re-edited for theatrical release and split into three movies in 1981.
 Tomino also wrote a novel trilogy that told the story based on his original concept for the series.